endrazine/wcc/README.md

 	>

 #### Extending wsh with Witchcraft Shell Scripts
-The combination of a full lua interpreter in the same address space as the loaded executables and shared libraries in combination with the reflection like capabilities of wsh allow to call any function loaded in the address space from the wsh interpreter transparently.
+The combination of a full lua interpreter in the same address space as the loaded executables and shared libraries in combination with the reflection like capabilities of wsh allow calling any function loaded in the address space from the wsh interpreter transparently.
 The resulting API, a powerful combination of lua and C API is called Punk-C. Wsh is fully scriptable in Punk-C, and executes Punk-C on the fly via its dynamic interpreter.
 Scripts in Punk C can be invoked by specifying the full path to wsh in the magic bytes of a wsh shell.
 The following command displays the content of a Witchcraft shell script: